TramboCloud/Minikube-demo/exercises/part_1/README.md

 NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE nginx     1         1         1            1           1m
 ```
 Let's try deleting our nginx pod.
 Let's copy the pod's name we get from running `kubectl get pods` and then run `kubectl delete pod <pod-name>`.
-Note that this time when we delete the pod its getting replaced by the deployment.
+Note that this time when we delete the pod its getting replaced by the deployment immediately.
 ```
 NAME                     READY     STATUS        RESTARTS   AGE nginx-6bfb654d7c-8s6b7   0/1       Terminating   0          6m